 Destruction of libraries

 The communist authorities always paid close attention to librarianship, viewing it as a powerful tool for shaping public opinion.
-It’s not for nothing that from the earliest days of the USSR, nearly all public libraries were placed under the control of state agencies responsible for the political indoctrination of citizens, what was known as “political education.”
+From the earliest days of the Soviet Union, nearly all public libraries operated under the control of state agencies responsible for “political education,” the most common euphemism for indoctrination.

-All of them were guided by instructions originating from Moscow, the political and ideological centre.
-In Soviet times, Russia subjugated Ukrainian libraries, and today it seeks to destroy them.
+All librarians followed instructions issued by Moscow, the political and ideological center of the USSR.
+In Soviet times, Russia subjugated Ukrainian libraries — today the country physically tries to destroy them.

 Creeping Russification

 While the authorities publicly declared loyalty to the ideas of “equality of national languages and cultures,” in reality, they pursued a covert policy of gradual Russification across all spheres of life.
-Even the policy of “nativization”— a strategy aimed at involving representatives of the native populations of Soviet republics and autonomies in local governance and granting official (and sometimes dominant) status to their national languages—was a short-lived, tactical maneuver.
+Even the policy of “nativization” — a strategy that involved loyal representatives of the native populations of Soviet republics and autonomous regions in local governance and granted official (and sometimes dominant) status to their national languages — was a short-lived, tactical maneuver.

 “Purges” of Ukrainian Collections

-These processes primarily involved the removal of books deemed undesirable by the authorities.
-These took the form of continuous campaigns to purge the collections of Ukrainian libraries, starting in the early 1920s.
-These campaigns were an unofficial form of censorship, controlling both the content and language of the collections.
-In this process, “political educators” and Golovlit worked closely together.
+The Russification processes imposed on Ukrainian libraries notably employed the removal of books deemed undesirable by authorities.
+Continuous campaigns purged the collections of Ukrainian libraries, starting in the early 1920s.
+These campaigns, altogether an unofficial form of censorship, controlled both the content and language of the collections.
+In this process, “political educators” and Golovlit, the Ukrainian SSR’s branch of Glavlit, or Directorate for the Protection of State Secrets in the Press, worked closely together.

 Golovlit was the state censorship body that first emerged in the Russian Soviet Republic, later becoming an all-Union body in 1933.
-It existed as the Main Directorate for the Protection of State Secrets in Print until the collapse of the Soviet Union.
+It existed until the collapse of the Soviet Union.

-This practice is clearly exemplified by the fate of hundreds of libraries belonging to Ukrainian cultural and educational society “Prosvita.”
-These libraries were stocked with Ukrainian-language publications, helping to spread the achievements of Ukrainian literature among the public, and continued to operate even after the defeat of the Ukrainian Revolution of 1917–1921.
+The clearest example of how this worked involved the fate of hundreds of libraries belonging to the Ukrainian cultural and educational society “Prosvita.”
+These libraries were stocked with Ukrainian-language publications that helped spread knowledge of the achievements of Ukrainian literature among the public, and continued to operate even after the defeat of the Ukrainian Revolution in 1921.

 However, by the end of 1922, almost none of these institutions remained in Ukraine.
 Most of their collections were either destroyed or recycled into waste paper.